jeonghanlee/epics-ioc-NTI-EMS/README.md

 # Modbus EPICS IOC for NTI E1W

-**This repository is only for an example, we decided not to use this product due to unknow Modbus connection stabilities.
+**This repository is only for an example, we decided not to use this product due to unknown Modbus connection stabilities.
 I didn't catch up their latest firmware also.**

 If one needs many temperature monitoring channels, I recommend to check the Measurement Computing TC-32 unit.